African Americans -- South Carolina -- Charleston -- Charities

 Jenkins Orphanage papers

 Identifier: AMN 1063

-Abstract Charleston (S.C.) orphanage for African American children, founded in 1891 by Rev. Daniel Joseph Jenkins.
+Abstract A Charleston (S.C.) orphanage for African American children, founded in 1891 by Reverend Daniel Joseph Jenkins.
 The Orphan Aid Society (chartered 1892) was the governing board of the orphanage.
-Organized by members of the church where Rev. Jenkins was pastor, the Society furnished much of the financial support for the orphanage's efforts to provide education, training, skills, and care to orphans, half orphans, and wayward and destitute children.
+Organized by members of the church where Reverend Jenkins was pastor, the Society furnished much of the financial support for the orphanage's efforts to provide education, training, skills, and care to orphans, half orphans, and destitute children.
 After Jenkins' death his widow, Mrs. Eloise C....